DataDog/documentation/content/en/monitors/service_level_objectives/_index.md

 1. The dialog box updates to show that the role you selected has the **Editor** permission.
 1. Click **Save**

-To maintain your edit access to the notebook, the system requires you to include at least one role that you are a member of before saving.
+To maintain your edit access to the SLO, the system requires you to include at least one role that you are a member of before saving.
 Users on the access control list can add roles and can only remove roles other than their own.

 **Note**: Users can create SLOs on any monitor even if they do not have write permissions to the monitor.
 Similarly, users can create SLO alerts even if they do not have write permissions to the SLO.
 For more information on RBAC permissions for Monitors, see the [RBAC documentation][11] or the [guide on how to set up RBAC for Monitors][12].